GreallyLab/gaiaAssociation/README.md

 ## Overview:

-The gaiaAssociation package performs Regulatory LandscapeEnrichment Analysis (RLEA).
-RLEA tests for enrichment of sets of loci in cell type-specific open chromatin regions (OCRs) in the genome.
-Given chromatin accessibility data (e.g. ATAC-seq, DNase-seq) and loci sets (e.g. de-novo mutations, rare variants, GWAS) gaiaAssociation will detect any cell-specific enrichment of loci.
+The gaiaAssociation package performs Regulatory Landscape Enrichment Analysis (RLEA).
+RLEA tests for the enrichment of sets of loci in cell type-specific open chromatin regions (OCRs) across the genome.
+Given chromatin accessibility data (e.g. ATAC-seq, DNase-seq) and loci sets (e.g. de-novo mutations, rare variants, GWAS) gaiaAssociation will detect any cell-specific enrichment of loci, indicating possible cell-specific assocaitions to those loci sets.

 A detailed guide and example notebook for using Gaia within a jupyter notebook environment can be found [here](https://github.com/GreallyLab/gaiaAssociation-Example-Guide).